Physician Assistant Requirements

 - Conversational Spanish

-*A maximum of 2 total prerequisite courses be outstanding at the time of application, with only 1 science prerequisite outstanding.
-An outstanding course is defined as any course listed as being in progress when the CASPA aplication is submitted by the applicant, even if the course will be completed prior to the applicant submitting his or her supplamental application.
+*A maximum of 2 total prerequisite courses may be outstanding at the time of application, with only 1 science prerequisite outstanding.
+An outstanding course is defined as any course listed as being in progress when the CASPA application is submitted by the applicant, even if the course will be completed prior to the applicant submitting his or her supplemental application.
 All outstanding prerequisites must be completed by the end of Spring Quarter of the year of matriculation.